openshift/managed-cluster-config/deploy/osd-logging/README.md

 osd-logging/
 - resources that do not get deleted when moving to unsupported

-osd-logging/freeze/
-- resources for freeze window management, applies only for supported logging

 osd-logging/supported/
 - resources that get deleted when moving to unsupported

-osd-logging/unsupported/
-- resources for unsupported logging, they do not get deleted if sss no longer applies

-Short term, the OperatorGroup will be created in `osd-logging/unsupported/` because of https://issues.redhat.com/browse/OSD-6324.
-It will be resolved as a part of https://issues.redhat.com/browse/LOG-1091